UCR-Robotics/ee144/docs/lab5.rst

 #.
 PLease sign in and sign out when you enter/leave the lab room.
    (There is a sign-in sheet near the door to WCH 109.)
-   The lab rule is enforced by department.
+   The lab rule is enforced by the department.

 #.
-There are 12 ReactorX 150 manipulators in lab.
+There are 12 ReactorX 150 manipulators in the lab.
    Please find your arm according to your team number in the `Teams List <https://docs.google.com/spreadsheets/d/1hwQnqMl_FWFYWwxIyZH6IvGApBBwRGQbWxnsq_akK08/edit?usp=sharing>`_.

 #.
 Note that whenever a lab is used, its work area, instruments and accessories should be completely cleaned, wiped and disinfected.
-   The lab provides all necessary wipes, solutions and disinfectants, so when you are at the lab please wash/wipe your hands often, disinfect anything you touch and use, wear masks, keep safe distancing and take all other precautions to prevent the spread of the virus.
+   The lab provides all necessary wipes, solutions and disinfectants, so when you are at the lab please wash/wipe your hands often, disinfect anything you touch and use, wear masks, keep safe distance and take all other precautions to prevent the spread of the virus.

 .. _symptom survey: https://ucriverside.az1.qualtrics.com/jfe/form/SV_cOB8gBU6OVulQax